uestcyile/LightGlue-ONNX/README.md

 CUDA_MODULE_LOADING=LAZY && python infer.py \
   --img_paths assets/DSC_0410.JPG assets/DSC_0411.JPG \
   --lightglue_path weights/superpoint_lightglue.onnx \
   --extractor_type superpoint \
   --extractor_path weights/superpoint.onnx \
   --trt \
   --viz
 ```

 The first run will take longer because TensorRT needs to initialise the `.engine` and `.profile` files.
 Subsequent runs should use the cached files.
 Note that the ONNX models should not be exported with `--mp` or `--flash`.
 Only the SuperPoint extractor type is supported.
 Note that you might want to export with static input image shapes and `--max_num_keypoints` for better runtime optimisation.
+The same methodology can be applied to end-to-end models.

 ## Inference Time Comparison